Herr, gehe nicht ins Gericht mit deinem Knecht, BWV 105: Musical description of movements

 The second part of the first movement is a spirited permutation fugue, marked allegro, initially scored for only the concertante singers and continuo, but eventually taken up by the whole ripieno choir, doubled by the orchestra.
 The tone of the text is condemnatory: "Denn vor dir wird kein Lebendiger gerecht"—"For in thy sight shall no man living be justified."
 The subject of the fugue theme commences resolutely with detached crotchets for "Denn", sung initially by the tenor accompanied by the basso continuo.
 The following fugal entry is sung by the bass, with the tenor now taking up the countersubject derived partly on the continuo quaver figures at the very beginning of the fugue.
 The lower voices are joined by successive fugal entries in the soprano and alto.
 After 21 bars of tightly scored choral singing, the tutti entries begin commencing with the basses doubling the continuo, followed by the tenors doubling the violas, the altos the second violins and oboe and the sopranos the first violins, oboe and corno.
 The extended fugue, with its increasingly fraught mood of denunciation, draws to a close after a further 50 bars.
 As André Pirro has commented, in the music for Bach's prelude, "neither the description, the drama nor the particular reference to words matter; instead it is the substance that has to be expressed, soberly, without gesticulation, but with a sense of authority, like a herald proclaiming a law or a philosopher declaring the principles of his system."
 Of the fugue, Pirro writes, "It is not simply a matter of bowing to the just judge, but of showing the inevitable severity of justice. [...]
 Not only does the repetitive motif of the fugue multiply the overwhelming sentence, but the infallible development of the composition predicts that the punishment will follow from the sin.
 Bach uses the logic of his art to reveal, amongst its horrors, the axioms of his religion."

 The short but expressive alto recitative is followed by one of Bach's most original and striking arias, depicting in musical terms the anxiety and restless desperation of the sinner.
-Spitta writes that, "A secret terror, and at the same same time a profound grief pervades the whole [aria]."
+Spitta writes that, "A secret terror, and at the same time a profound grief pervades the whole [aria]."
 The movement has been described as "one of the most impressive arias ever composed by Bach."